 Creating Your Brand’s Tone of Voice

 As discussed above, developing your brand’s tone of voice means taking several factors into account.
-But as you evolve your brand’s tone of voice, you should also be considering what audience you want to attract – not just the audience you currently have.
+As you evolve your brand’s tone of voice, you should also be considering what audience you want to attract – not just the audience you currently have.

 It’s okay to want to tweak your brand’s voice over time, especially if you want to break into new audience demographics.
 But making changes that are too big could cause a disconnect with your current audience.
 Don’t lose your current audience and customer base while expanding into new markets!